How will your methods protect our company’s bottom line, credit rating and credibility with federal agencies, investors, stakeholders and the public?

 Have you taken your own company through the process you are proposing to us?
 Are you carbon neutral?
 What initiatives are you a signatory to?

-If a consultant claims expertise in sustainability measurement and reporting, they should have gone through the “measure, reduce, contribute” process themselves.
-If they are not reporting to U.N. frameworks, caveat emptor.
+If a consultant or advisor claims expertise in sustainability measurement and reporting, they should have gone through the “measure, reduce, contribute” process themselves.
+If the company you are thinking of hiring does not report to U.N. frameworks, caveat emptor.
 Their reporting, third-party verification, and ratings should be publicly available for review.

 How do I make sure that any carbon offsets we may buy are valid and high-quality?

-Millions of carbon offsets from multiple registries have recently been cancelled because they were generated using methodologies that are now outdated and their validity has been called into question.
-Carbon offsets are defined under Dodd-Frank as securities that must be registered and traded through a licensed broker-dealer.
-Your sustainability consultant should know this and should be able to guide you toward a source of offsets that were generated using current methodologies, are listed on a U.N. -approved registry, and are the appropriate type for your needs, including co-benefits that maximize your “S” & “G” performance scores.
+Millions of carbon offsets from multiple registries have recently been cancelled because they were generated using outdated methodologies and are no longer valid.
+Carbon offsets are defined under the Dodd-Frank Act as securities that must be registered and traded through a licensed broker-dealer.
+Your sustainability consultant should know this and should be able to guide you toward a source of offsets that were generated using current methodologies, are listed on a U.N. -recognized registry, and include co-benefits that meet your needs

 Which frameworks and benchmarking platforms should we report to?

 After you’ve discussed your company’s needs with a consultant, they should be able to direct you toward the initiatives and frameworks that help you meet the goals you described (and not toward costly programs that don’t).
 They should know how each of these platforms interrelates with others and which goals and regulatory concerns they satisfy.

 “What should our disclosures include to ensure the best possible terms when seeking financing?
 How do we maximize our performance when reporting to U.N.
 SDGs and other programs?
 What information, if omitted, could lead to unintended penalties in the marketplace?”
 Hire someone who can thoroughly answer these questions for you.